 - Post-Traumatic Stress Disorder (PTSD)

-Each variation presents with different symptoms.
+Each variation presents with different symptoms, mental and sometimes physical ones.
 Even so, there are some signs and symptoms they share in common, such as edginess, sleep disturbances, panic attacks, hands and feet become sweaty or cold or tingling, heart palpitations, nausea, dry mouth, shortness of breath, and inability to calm oneself.

 Depression also has a multitude of variations, including: